vignesh-antony/calculator-app/README.md

 # React Calculator App

 A simple and intuitive calculator application built with React.
-Enjoy effortless calculations with a dynamic user interface
+Enjoy effortless calculations with a dynamic user interface.

 ## Local setup